MrZaius/Rhapsody-to-Google-Music/README.md

 ##Features
 Choose a local playlistto sync and it will:
 * Create or modify an existing Google Music playlist
-* search and find matching songs in All Access.(Google Music Subscription Required)
+* parse delimited file and search and match them to Google All Access.(Google Music Subscription Required) and
 *
 the end)